-Cats are masters of concealment, so you can expect them to hide themselves when they are frightened, stressed or in pain.
+Cats are masters of concealment, so you can expect them to hide themselves when they are frightened, stressed, or in pain.
 Drawing a cat from his hiding place can be as simple as placing some tantalizing food nearby, but it's not always that easy.
 If you are having trouble locating your kitty or if he refuses to budge from his shelter, you may have to resort to a more creative or long-term strategy.

 Microwave a plate of canned tuna or wet food and leave it outside for a while.
-Your cat's hunger likely will overcome his fear of the outdoors when his stomach is empty.
-Familiar smells also can help your kitty find his way back if he's disoriented.
-Place his litter box, bed or an article of your clothing outside to help her find home.
+Your cat's hunger likely will overcome her fear of the outdoors when her stomach is empty.
+Familiar smells also can help your kitty find her way back if she's disoriented.
+Place her litter box, bed, or an article of your clothing outside to help her find home.

-Common Mistakes to Avoid
+Common mistakes to avoid

-Shy cats are sensitive to loud noise and sudden movements.
+Shy cats are sensitive to loud noise and sudden movements, explains the Humane Society.
 Raising your arm too fast can send him cowering back under the furniture in a flash.
 When attempting to lure your cat out, move your body slowly and quietly.
 Kneel or sit on the floor as you call or reach out to him.

 Some cats are more confident or sociable than others.
 Be patient and persistent to get good results.
-Use toys, catnip and treats or wet food to encourage your cat to come out from under the couch, bed or basement rafters.
+Use toys, catnip, and treats or wet food to encourage your cat to come out from under the couch, bed, or basement rafters.
 Place these lures near his hiding place, but make sure he has to come out a bit to reach them.

 Give new pets, especially those adopted as adults, some space and time.
 Place them in a private room where they are separated from other pets, and set up a convenient hiding place for them to use.
-Leave food, water and litter in the immediate vicinity and allow the cat to use them at his leisure.
+Leave food, water, and litter in the immediate vicinity and allow the cat to use them at his leisure.

 Give him a chance to grow accustomed to your appearance and smell before introducing your other pets.
 Spend time with him every day, even if you just sit with him while he eats.